I call Upon You, Oh Crone so wise~

 To understand the Crone is to understand the deepest Mysteries.
 The Dark Mother is the ultimate Teacher of the very deepest of spiritual Mysteries.
 Her Mysteries include the contacting of spirits.
 It is through Her that we learn prophesy, seeing clearly backward and forward through time.
 If we do not acknowledge the Crone, how can we "remember ourselves."
 Through the Dark Mother, and the records of our past lives, we learn the necessity of focusing our energy onto important things such as spiritual growth, living our lives the best we can and seeking the Goddess within.
 She does not seek us, we have to seek her.
 When we have finally reached the Divine center and sit at the Mother’s feet to receive knowledge, the Crone appears and beckons.
 The Dark Mother guides us with Her lantern of ultimate truth and wisdom, not running ahead as does the Maiden, but just before us with a firm, confident step.
 She teaches us that there are unlimited treasures within the treasures.
 We must seek the Crone for our magickal teachings, psychic powers and prophetic knowledge.
 These are things the Witch could never obtain in her day to day life.
 It is the night and to the Crone that she must turn to.
 The Crone holds the key of life; She is the light within the darkness, the Power behind the Mother’s throne.
 With Her aid, our eyes are opened to the deepest of spiritual mysteries, and we gain the knowledge that is needed.

 There is also confusion in that now everyone calls the Dark Moon the New Moon.
 The New Moon is a patriarchal word.
-The dark phase of the moon, not to be confused with the dark side of the Moon, occurs each month in the three days preceding the actual Dark of the Moon, which most consider the New Moon.
+The dark phase of the moon, not to be confused with the dark side of the Moon, occurs each month in the three days before the actual Dark of the Moon up to the Dark Moon, which most consider the New Moon.
 Over the centuries, as people no longer worshiped the moon as Goddess, nor used the Moon as the calendar, they began to fear the dark and everything associated with the dark, including the name itself.
 Unfortunately, because they feared the dark, is it no wonder that they feared the Dark Goddess, whom they do not understand.
 So, instead of the Moon being called the Dark Moon, it became the New Moon.
 But today’s Witches are claiming Her rightful name of Dark Moon and Her independence, strength and freedom of standing alone without a God.

 For all women, the lunar cycle is linked to women.
 The dark moon phase is linked to women when they are shedding their blood.
 When the lunar cycle is overlaid on the menstrual cycle, the full moon corresponds to ovulation and fertility, and the dark moon is analogous to the actual shedding of the blood.
 The ancient Goddess-worshiping cultures of yesteryear understood that when they bled, it is woman’s most powerful time of the month; a time when her psychic and spiritual energies are most highly sensitized.
 At this time of a woman’s cycle, she tends to want to withdraw and go within, to look upon her darker self, but in this masculine world of today, women are prevented in doing that.
 The renowned Aleister Crowley preferred to have sexual acts with women when they were shedding their blood, as even he knew it was a most powerful time of their body, as blood is very powerful.
 If it is considered a powerful time for women during the dark moon menstrual cycles, then it should also be considered a powerful time of the month when the Moon is in Her dark phase.
 But just as with the rise of the male god cultures of Zeus and Horus and in which women’s menstrual cycle became taboo, so has working magick when the Moon is in Her dark phase become taboo.
 The cycles of the Moon and women feeling its energies are a women’s gift.